OASIS-learn-study/minecraft-storeys-maker/README.md

 You can of course use ANY Minecraft command in any line that starts with the '/' character, not just /tp.

-An entity's name must be given to your actors with a naming tag (via an Anvil), as always in normal Minecraft.
+An entity's name must be given to your actors with a name tag (created via an Anvil), as always in normal Minecraft.

 The `%await` action is is useful e.g. if you are teleporting your viewer around to show him a scenery, and need the story to "pause" (to appreciate the beauty of your creation).
 You do not need to explicitly use this